adhiambos/phase1Project/README.md

-# Project Title
+# Library Hub

-This is a single page application that can be used to return available books.
-Books can be searched using the title of the book, the author of the book and the edition of the book.
+Library Hub is a web application that allows users to search for books by title, author, or editions.
+It fetches data from the Open Library API and displays the results in a user-friendly format.

 ## Acknowledgements